-When it rains on urban and suburban landscapes, impervious surfaces like parking lots, streets, and other concrete exterior prevent the water from soaking into the ground.
-When water can’t properly seep through the surface, it goes downhill.
+When it rains on urban and suburban landscapes, impervious surfaces like parking lots, streets, and other concrete exteriors prevents the water from soaking into the ground.
+When water can’t correctly seep through the surface, it goes downhill.
 Along the way, it picks up pollutants.
 These are often harmful chemicals, metals, trash, and other contaminants.
 These contaminants ultimately end up in rivers, lakes, or oceans, polluting the water and potentially harming any aquatic life in these systems.
 So, despite lots of rain, much of the water is just wasted as runoff and polluted in the same process.

 How do we make sure runoff water doesn't cause trouble in the absence of open spaces?

 The issue of runoff is serious, but the good news is that there are solutions too.
 In this article, we’ll understand the alternatives we’ve got to address this issue.

 The traditional way of cleaning and storing run-off in open ponds and sewers (above-surface storage) has been in practice for ages.
 In this system, the runoff is stored above the surface of the ground in ponds, sewers, or man-made tanks.
 The process is simple – collect the runoff gushing down from higher points and store it in open areas.
 The often huge ponds designed specifically to handle stormwater are capable of storing runoff water.
 Common pollutants like pieces of debris and waste either get filtered out at the inlet of the pond or settle down at the bottom of the pond.
 The process is standard and for a good reason.
 It’s incredibly useful if there is a lot of undeveloped land at our disposal.
 With a severe lack of undeveloped land, however, this system is at its limits.